 Recovery and Injury Reduction

 Do you find yourself sitting or standing more due to working at home?
 We highly recommend making compression socks a part of your daily routine.
+Read more on why sitting has been dubbed the "new smoking" and how sitting for long periods of time can cause health problems.

 Compression socks have been shown to improve blood flow, which is important for avoiding the development of varicose veins or clots.
 They also boost performance and recovery when you’re working out at home.